seanh/potemkin/README.md

 Potemkin
 ========

-A pretend LMS for testing LTI apps in development environments.
+A pretend LMS for testing LTI apps.

 You Will Need
 -------------